How Meeting Briefing Generator Delivers Pre-Call Intel

 How long does setup take?+

 The README walks through setup step by step.
-Configure your HubSpot, Perplexity, Anthropic, and Notion API keys in n8n, import the workflow JSON, and set up the Notion template.
+Configure your HubSpot, Anthropic, and Notion API keys in n8n, import the workflow JSON, and set up the Notion template.
 Most configurations complete in under 15 minutes.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Can I customize the briefing format?+